radeeyate/ember/README.md

 Ember is a simple app that helps warm your hands by utilizing your device's CPU.

 ⚠️ I am not responsible for what happens to your device if you run this.
-(It shouldn't cause problems, but it could your system to become slow) ⚠️
+(It shouldn't cause problems, but it could your system to become slow/hot) ⚠️

 ## Features